9p4/DML-Backported/README.md

 ## What about Fabric 1.19+?

 Check out the [Deep Mob Learning: Refabricated](https://www.curseforge.com/minecraft/mc-mods/deep-mob-learning-refabricated) project (which the current project you are looking at right now is forked from).

-About Deep Mob Learning: **Refabricated**, unfortunately I don't plan to support Forge by myself.
-But if you want to, take some words with [Cafeteria](https://discord.com/invite/G4PjhEf) and [the original author of the mod](#xt9s-version) and you should be fine.

 ## Setting up dev env